code2k13/starreduction/README.md

 # Star reduction in deep sky images

 A GAN model trained to remove stars from astronomical images.
 Code was inspired from a [sample at Tensorflow's website](https://www.tensorflow.org/tutorials/generative/pix2pix).
 The training data consists of only two images.
-One image of the Antenna Galaxy and another is a starmap that was created from a star cluster image.
+One image of the Helix nebula and another is a starmap that was created from a star cluster image.
 Here is how the results look like:

 ![images/example2.png](images/example2.jpg)